 From the Andes to Athens: How Go Abroad Funding Shapes Globally Minded Doctors

+In 2025, Robyn was able to go on a trip of a lifetime, and it was donors like you who made it possible.
 “The Go Abroad Fund helped make this opportunity possible by supporting the cost of my flights.
 As a mature student who balances my medical degree with work as a healthcare assistant, this funding removed a significant financial barrier,” she says.

-Her journey continued in Peru, where practising Spanish and immersing herself in Andean culture strengthened her resilience and cross-cultural confidence.
 “Practising Spanish developed my confidence in communicating across languages, and living at altitude strengthened my resilience and adaptability,” she reflects.

-Meanwhile, Maria-Ariadna volunteered in Athens with International Volunteer HQ’s Community Support Project, where she helped support, communities affected by poverty, displacement, and disability.
 “It allowed me to step into the community and see first-hand how issues like poverty, displacement, and disability affect people’s daily lives.
 It also taught me how to communicate and connect with people from completely different backgrounds, something that is so important in medicine but often hard to fully grasp without real-life experience.”

-Living in a hostel and connecting with people from around the world pushed Maria beyond her comfort zone, enhancing her confidence, adaptability, and resilience.
-Both students’ experiences align with the programme’s goals of global citizenship, widening participation, and preparing future healthcare professionals to serve diverse populations.
+Living in a hostel and connecting with people from around the world pushed Ariadna beyond her comfort zone, enhancing her confidence, adaptability, and resilience.

 Leave a reply